apaquino/graphql-openweathermap-server/README.md

 I did this to get more familiar with GraphQL.

-The app accessing the GraphQL server is created by no surprise, React with Redux.
+The app accessing the GraphQL server is created with no surprise - React with Redux.

 To use this, I expect you to have babel installed globally because the npm start command doesn't look for it locally.